Huffey History, Family Crest & Coats of Arms

 Important Dates for the Huffey family

 This web page shows only a small excerpt of our Huffey research.
-Another 135 words (10 lines of text) covering the years 1651, 1743, 1699, 1717, 1681 and 1687 are included under the topic Early Huffey History in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) covering the years 1651, 1743, 1699, 1717, 1681 and 1687 are included under the topic Early Huffey History in all our PDF Extended History products and printed products wherever possible.